 How much does breast reduction cost?

-Will my insurance company cover the cost of surgery?
+Will my insurance company cover the cost of surgery and/or consultation?